OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/delta.md

 ---
 title: delta
-description: The page is a detailed guide on how to calculate the percent change of a variable using the 'delta' function in the OpenBBTerminal's forecast model.
+description: "The page is a detailed guide on how to calculate the percent change of" a variable using the 'delta' function in the OpenBBTerminal's forecast model.
 It demonstrates how to use the 'openbb.forecast.delta' function through Python code.
 keywords: